Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If you’re on the lookout for a generator that has a more gentle impact on the environment, then look no further than a gasless generator.
 Perhaps you’re concerned about the potentially harmful impact diesel- and petrol-power generators have on the environment.
 Because solar power generators use renewable energy, they don’t produce harmful emissions.

-There are many types of solar power generators available on the market that deliver varying degrees of power.
+There are many types of solar power generators available on the market that deliver varying degrees of power output.
 In this particular review, we’ll focus on a smaller generator that can meet basic electrical needs, such as charging electronics, running a few lights and powering small appliances.

 Paxcess 100-Watt Portable Generator Power Station

-The Paxcess 100-Watt Portable Generator Power Station is a great pick if you’re looking for a generator that offers a variety of powering options.
+The Paxcess 100-Watt Portable Power Station which is lithium battery-powered is a great pick if you’re looking for a Portable power station that offers a variety of powering options.

-For example, using Dual 110V AC outlets, you can power a laptop, box fan, camping light, camera battery and more.
-With 3-12V DC adaptor, you can use car-powered devices, such as a car vacuum, car refrigerator, 12 volt fan, etc. You can also use 2-5V USB ports to charge phones, iPads, GPS devices and cameras.
+For example, using a Dual 110V AC outlet, you can power a laptop, box fan, camping light, camera battery, and more.
+With a 3-12V DC adaptor, you can use car-powered devices, such as a car vacuum, car refrigerator, car charger, 12-volt fan, etc. You can also use 2-5V USB ports and has enough power to charge phones, iPods, GPS devices, and cameras.

-Another excellent feature of the Paxcess solar generator is its ability to charge three different ways.
-You can recharge it from the sun by connecting it to a compatible solar panel.
+Another excellent feature of the Paxcess Portable power station is its ability to charge three different ways.
+You can recharge this Portable power station from the sun by connecting it to a compatible 100W solar panel.
+You need to keep in mind that it is recommended you connect the device with a 100W solar panel.

-By using the Paxcess solar panel, you can fully recharge the generator’s battery in about 7-9 hours.
-Another way you can charge the Paxcess solar generator is to plug it into the wall.
+By using the Paxcess 100W solar panel, you can fully recharge the Portable power stations battery in about 7-9 hours.
+Another way you can charge the Paxcess portable power station is to plug it into the wall outlet/wall socket.
 Within about 8 hours, you’ll have a full battery.
-Lastly, you can recharge the generator from your car using a 12-volt adaptor, which takes about 9 hours.
+Lastly, you can recharge the portable power station from your car using a DC 12v adaptor, which takes about 9 hours.
+The intelligent battery management system(BMS) keeps your electronics safe from any power surges or short circuits.

-Whether you’re taking the Paxcess 100-Watt Portable Generator on a camping trip or a tailgating party, you’ll have an easy time transporting it.
-This generator is only 3.3 pounds and it comes with a handle, which makes it a travel-friendly power station.
+Whether you’re taking the Paxcess 100-Watt Portable power station on a camping trip or a tailgating party, you’ll have an easy time transporting it.
+This Portable power station is only 3.3 pounds and it comes with a handle, which makes it a travel-friendly power station.
 But don’t let its small size fool you as it can power up most devices less than 100 watts.

-Because this generator is so lightweight, it’s an excellent solution for CPAP users who want to go camping, boating etc. Using the Paxcess solar generator, you can get up to 2-3 nights on your CPAP machine with a DC/DC converter and the humidity turned off.
+Because this easy-to-carry Portable power station is so lightweight, it’s an excellent solution for CPAP users who want to go camping, boating, etc. Using the Paxcess solar generator, you can get up to 2-3 nights on your CPAP machine with a DC/DC converter and the humidity turned off.

 Specs and Features